 Individuals are free to learn from digital materials hosted on the open web.
-The problem is that learners who access digital OERs on the web and acquire knowledge and skills either formally or informally, alone or in groups, cannot readily have their learning assessed and subsequently receive appropriate academic recognition for their
+The problem is that learners who access digital OERs on the web and acquire knowledge and skills either formally or informally, alone or in groups, cannot readily have their learning assessed and subsequently receive appropriate academic recognition for their efforts.

-OERu learners will gain free access to high quality courses that are designed for independent-study using OER.
+OERu students will gain free access to high quality courses that are designed for independent-study using OER.
 OERu learners will receive student support through a global network of volunteers and peer support using social software technologies.
 Students can be assessed for a fee by participating institutions and earn a credible credential.

-The OERu is building a sustainable and scalable OER network among accredited educational institutions.
+The OER university is building a sustainable OER network among accredited educational institutions which will provide free learning to learners excluded from the formal system with pathways to gain academic credit from post-secondary institutions around the world.
 OERu is founded on the community service and outreach missions of tertiary education providers, and develops parallel delivery systems (now possible with the open web and free content licensing of learning materials) to augment existing educational provision.